philmph/philmph.github.io/content/posts/3/index.md

 ---

+### Running OpenTofu

-I've added a configuration file at `configuration/dns_records.yaml` which contains the following records:
+The following YAML configuration file has been added at `configuration/dns_records.yaml` and contains:

 ```yaml
 ---